vomyrak/BuddyHub/BuddyHub/README.md

       "dns": "<IP address of your databse>"
     }
     ```
+    * Change the database query code in .Server/Server.cs according to your database setting.
     * Build debug configuration with Visual Studio and run it in debug mode
     * You can also place a copy of it under .bin/ServerExe.
 If you publish the server project as a exe, that will be the default working directory.
 Note that exe file should be executed with administrative previledge.